-Sales of 4G smartphones grew to 35 percent in Q4 2011, study showsAlex Wagner - Deputy Managing Editor, News Desk
+Sales of 4G smartphones grew to 35 percent in Q4 2011, study showsAlex Wagner - Editorial Director of News and Content

 Today we heard both T-Mobile and Verizon touch on their 4G networks and how they are now and how they'll be growing.
 Now a report from the NPD Group has covered the devices accessing those networks, offering up details on the popularity of 4G-enabled products at the end of last year.
 According to the NPD Group, 35 percent of smartphones sold in Q4 2011 included 4G connectivity, which NPD categorizes as a handset with HSPA+, LTE or WiMAX connectivity.
 That's a jump from Q4 2010, when 4G smartphones made up just 6 percent of the market.

 Phones with HSPA+ support made up the majority of the 4G smartphone sales with a 22 percent share of all smartphones sold in Q4 2011, a figure that includes sales of Apple's iPhone 4S, which NPD says was the most popular HSPA+ handset of 2011.
 Next up is LTE-enabled phones, which made up 7 percent of smartphone sales in the final quarter of 2011.
 The NPD Group notes that the best selling LTE handset of 2011 was Verizon's HTC ThunderBolt.
 Rounding out the pack of three is WiMAX, which was present on 6 percent of phones sold in Q4 2011.
 The most popular WiMAX phone of 2011?
 Sprint's HTC EVO 4G.